 Welcome to the City of Alachua Office of Code Enforcement.

 We take steps to maintain and improve our health as we age.
 Neighborhoods and structures in Alachua also require maintenance to stay in good health.
-Those not maintained deteriorate beyond a usable point.
+Those not maintained can deteriorate.

 U.S. Census Bureau statistics show abandoned or boarded-up buildings nearby can reduce the value of a home by as much as 30.7%.
 Trash in a neighborhood can reduce values by 14.5%.
 Property values fall, vandalism and crime occur more frequently, and neighborhoods become noisy, dirty and uncomfortable.